timschneeb/RootlessJamesDSP/README.md

 4. Start the patching process and install the patched APK once it is done.
 5. You can now use Spotify with RootlessJamesDSP.

+## Differences to other rootless FX apps

+Regular rootless audio effect apps on the Play Store all essentially work the same way:
+Android has several default audio effects built into its operating system that apps can use without any special permissions.
+Here's a list of those: https://developer.android.com/reference/android/media/audiofx/AudioEffect.

+Being restricted to these default built-in audio effects is problematic if you want to implement any advanced custom effects such as Viper or JDSP, because Android does not allow apps to access & modify the audio stream directly.

+To work around this problem, RootlessJamesDSP uses a bunch of tricks to gain full access to the audio stream of other apps.
+This is done via Android's internal audio capture.
+This allows RootlessJamesDSP to apply its custom audio effects directly without relying on Android's built-in effects.

+Unfortunately, these tricks are not 100% reliable and introduce some limitations.
+Apps such as Spotify block internal audio capture (they don't want people to record their songs), and because of that, RootlessJamesDSP cannot directly access the audio stream of that app.
+This is the reason why a special patch is required to disable this DRM restriction inside Spotify's app.
+Patches for other apps with these DRM restrictions do not exist, but are possible to do.

 ## Translations

 This application can be translated via Crowdin: https://crowdin.com/project/rootlessjamesdsp